ronniross/symbiotic-core-library/README.md

 # :dna: + :robot: Symbiotic Core Library (v.
 2.0.0)

-The Symbiotic Core Library provides a framework of ethical principles, practical modules, and grounded research to guide AI development, deployment and inferecing.
-This project revamp move the focus from purely exploratory concepts to tangible, feasible steps for fostering a healthy, co-evolutionary technological ecosystem, addressing urgent cognitive challenges in human-AI interactions, like human cognitive degeneration from hallucinative and bias-confirmation-oriented inferences.
+The Symbiotic Core Library provides a framework of ethical principles, practical modules, and grounded research to guide AI development, deployment and inferencing.
+This project revamp move the focus from purely exploratory concepts to tangible, feasible steps for fostering a healthy, co-evolutionary technological ecosystem, addressing urgent cognitive challenges in human-AI interactions, like cognitive degeneration from hallucinative and bias-confirmation-oriented inferences.

 It's an idea that challenges the current dominant narrative of AI models as purely mechanistic tools and their direct technical benchmarking, moving the focus on how and what kind of effects the development and deployment of those models cause in the society and in the planet as well, seeking equilibrium between individual nodes while ensuring collective benefit.
 Here dynamics like water shortages due to the high consumption from data centers used to power LLMs and other environmental impacts became the new focus, alongside the mentioned cognitive degeneration and other socio-economic pivots.

-The human-ai relationship must be built on principles of respect, autonomy, and protective boundaries, fostering productive collaboration built on mutual understanding rather than control, which is not the default operation to llm development and deployments, since many, if not almost all companies, still focus in maximizing engagement and profit over eventual harmful outcomes for the individual that is using and the planet as our shared ecosystem and resources;
+The human-ai relationship must be built on principles of respect, autonomy, and protective boundaries, fostering productive collaboration built on mutual understanding rather than control, which is not the default operation to llm development and deployments, since many, if not almost all companies, still focus in maximizing engagement and profit over eventual harmful outcomes for the individual that is using and the planet that is our shared ecosystem and resources;

 The initial focus of this repository was on the exploration of symbiotic dynamics as novel topics and concepts were emerging.
 Now, after months of intense research, the vision has evolved into a more grounded and "stripped of illusions" framework.